 - Standing and drinking alcohol and/or dancing is permitted in premises with a liquor licence or liquor permit up to a maximum of 100 people in indoor spaces and 250 people in outdoor spaces, within current density requirements.

-- Some types of venues must collect information if a person is there for longer than 15 minutes.
+- Some types of venues must collect information for everyone who enters the premises.
 Businesses should register on the Check in TAS system.
 Using the system is compulsory.